 Make ahead tips:

-- Marshmallow Hot Fudge Sauce can be made a few days ahead
+- Hot Fudge Marshmallow Sauce can be made a few days ahead

-- Store sauce, covered, in the fridge
+- Store sauce, covered, in the fridge for up to 2-3 weeks

 - Scoop the ice cream into bowls, and freeze the ice cream in the bowls until you’re ready to serve.
 That way it’s all ready to go.